Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Final steps

 Now we can collect together the proof of the main result.

-\begin{proof}[Proof of Theorem~\ref{mtr}] Consider the restriction of the map $\mc I_V$ to $\mathcal P(M, V)$.
+\begin{proof}[Proof of Theorem~\ref{mtr}] Suppose that $\mc P(M, V)$ is non-empty.
+Consider the restriction of the map $\mc I_V$ to $\mathcal P(M, V)$.
 From Lemma~\ref{differ}, it is $C^1$.
 Due to Lemma~\ref{infrig}, the differential $d\mathcal I_V$ is non-degenerate.
-By the inverse function theorem, $d\mathcal I_V$ is locally injective.
-Since manifolds $\mathcal P(M, V)$ and $\mathcal D^*_M(\partial M, V)$ have the same dimensions, by Brower's invariance of the domain theorem, the restriction of $\mathcal I_V$ is a local homeomorphism.
+By the Inverse Function Theorem, $d\mathcal I_V$ is locally injective.
+Since the manifolds $\mathcal P(M, V)$ and $\mathcal D_M(\partial M, V)$ have the same dimensions, by Brouwer's Invariance of the Domain Theorem, the restriction of $\mathcal I_V$ is a local homeomorphism.
 Due to Lemma~\ref{proper}, it is proper.
 Thus, it is a covering map.
-We highlight that we can not really show the connectedness of $\mathcal P(M, V)$ and $\mathcal D^*_M(\partial M, V)$, so we take into account that it is a covering map between possibly disconnected spaces.
+We highlight that we can not really show the connectedness of $\mathcal P(M, V)$ and $\mathcal D_M(\partial M, V)$, so we take into account that it is a covering map between possibly disconnected spaces.